Poitín

 Poitín (/ga/), anglicized as poteen (/pəˈt(ʃ)iːn, pɒˈtiːn/) or potcheen, is a traditional Irish distilled beverage (40–90% ABV).
-Former common names for Poitín were "Irish moonshine" and "mountain dew".
+Formerly common names for Poitín were "Irish moonshine" and "mountain dew".
 It was traditionally distilled in a small pot still, and the term is a diminutive of the Irish word pota, meaning 'pot'.
 In accordance with the Irish Poteen/Irish Poitín technical file, it can be made only from cereals, grain, whey, sugar beet, molasses and potatoes.